Steam Generator Tube Rupture Analysis Using Dynamic Simulation

 Heat Exchangers are used to transfer heat from a hot fluid to a cold fluid.
-Most of the times these fluids are available at different pressures and sometimes this difference in pressure may be very significant.
-In the event of a tube rupture, the high pressure fluid will entrain into the low pressure side causing a pressure build up.
-Appropriate engineering considerations need to be taken into account during the design process in order to avoid equipment failure, loss of containment, material and even human loss.
+Most of the time these fluids are available at different pressures and sometimes this difference in pressure may be very significant.
+In the event of a tube rupture, the high-pressure fluid will entrain into the low-pressure side causing a pressure build-up.
+Appropriate engineering considerations need to be taken into account during the design process in order to avoid equipment failure, loss of containment, material, and even human loss.
 This article discusses important factors for heat exchanger tube rupture scenarios and presents an example of tube rupture simulation using a dynamic simulation of a steam generator.

 When protecting a heat exchanger against a tube rupture scenario, the selected pressure relief device (PRD) needs to be sensitive enough to react quickly and relieve the pressure.
 Typical opening times for spring-loaded pressure relief devices are in the range of 50-100 milliseconds (ms), and for graphite rupture disks (RD) around 1-10 ms. That is why the pressure rise dynamics is a decisive factor when choosing the appropriate PRD .